lextm/blog/_posts/2024/2024-9-19-hosting-multiple-versions-of-sphinx-documentation.md

 ## Why Not ReadTheDocs?

 ReadTheDocs is a popular platform for hosting documentation.
 It supports multiple versions of documentation, and it's free for open-source projects.
+While it might work for some, my team encountered limitations that led us to move all our documentation to self-hosting a few years ago:

+1. **Build Time Experience**: The build time can be slow, especially for large projects with complex dependencies, and not easy to troubleshoot when things go wrong.
+2. **Limited Customization**: It inserts its own ads in our documentation, unless we pay for a premium plan.
+3. **Custom Domain**: We wanted to host our documentation on our own domain, which is possible but lack of flexibility with ReadTheDocs.

-While it might work for some, my team encountered limitations that led us to move all our documentation to self-hosting a few years ago.
-We've found Cloudflare Pages to be a great fit for our needs, but any other static site hosting service ([Azure Static Web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/)) could work just as well.
+These limitations led us to explore self-hosting options for greater control, and we've found Cloudflare Pages to be a great fit, but any other static site hosting service ([Azure Static Web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/)) could work just as well.

 ## What Is the Best Option?